Whimsy Stick

 Key Takeaway

-The Predatory Motor Sequence: Why Completion Matters
+Predatory Motor Sequence: Why Completion Matters

 A structured flirt pole session run correctly walks the high prey drive dog through every step of this sequence under handler control.
-The orient and stalk happen during the wait phase before each release.
-The chase is the controlled pursuit of the lure, functioning as a handler-controlled chase toy that you direct rather than the environment directing.
-The grab is the catch.
-The possess is the 3 to 5 seconds of holding.
-The release is the drop-it on cue.
-When all six steps complete and the all-done sequence closes the session, the neurological resolution happens and genuine calm follows.
-This is why a high prey drive dog that has completed a structured session is measurably more regulated on a subsequent walk than one who has only run fetch or jogged alongside a bike.
-For the full session protocol, see the Flirt Pole Training Guide and Prey Drive Training for Dogs.
+Orient and stalk happen during the mandatory wait phase before each release.
+Chase is the controlled pursuit of the lure, you direct the lure, the environment does not direct the dog.
+Grab is the catch, possess is the 3 to 5 seconds of holding, and release is the drop-it on cue.
+When all six steps complete and the all-done sequence closes the session, the neurological resolution happens, genuine calm that no amount of running produces.
+A high prey drive dog that has completed a structured session is noticeably more regulated on a later walk.
+One who has only run fetch or jogged alongside a bike stays elevated.
+For the full drive sequence breakdown, see reactive dog training.

 What does not work